Differences Between a Maryland Protective Order & Peace Order: A Legal Comparison

 Statute: Md.
 Code, CJP § 3-1501(a)

-🧾 Relief Available Through Protective Orders and Peace Orders
+Relief Available Through Maryland Protective Order and Peace Order statutes

 • No contact/stay away